To screen for and/or diagnose a hemoglobin disorder called a hemoglobinopathy

 It depends on the method of testing and the laboratory performing the evaluation.
 This testing requires specialized equipment and interpretation, thus not every laboratory performs this test.
 Your sample may be sent to a reference laboratory, so it may take several days before results are available.

 Treatment for certain types of hemoglobin disorders may involve supportive care, for example during a sickle cell crisis.
 The aim is to relieve pain and minimize complications.
 Sometimes blood transfusions are needed if there is severe anemia.
 There are some other less common treatments that are available.
-For more information on these, see the links listed in the Related Content section.

 Sources Used in Current Review

 2020 review performed by Sydney Webb Strickland, PhD, DABCC, Director, LabCorp.

 (2020) Baby’s First Test Available online at https://www.babysfirsttest.org/newborn-screening/states.
 Accessed on 4/23/2020.

 (2014) Giardine B, Borg J, Viennas E, Pavlidis C, Moradkhani K, Joly P, Bartsakoulia M, Riemer C, Miller W, Tzimas G, Wajcman H, Hardison RC, Patrinos GP.
 Updates of the HbVar database of human hemoglobin variants and thalassemia mutations.
 Nucleic Acids Res.
 Jan;42 (Database issue):D1063-9.
 Available online at https://globin.cse.psu.edu/hbvar/menu.html.
 Accessed 4/23/2020.

 Weatherall, DJ (2008).
 Hemoglobinopathies worldwide: present and future.
 Curr Mol Med 8(7):529-9.